 Elimination followed by reintroduction

 Embarking on a diet, which excludes certain foods to help find out what is causing symptoms, is known as an exclusion diet.
 Certain foods are excluded for a set period of time to see if the symptoms improve or resolve.
 This is followed by a reintroduction phase of the diet so that a clear diagnosis can be obtained.
-The initial period of exclusion will usually be for two weeks and up to six weeks depending on the symptoms.
-During this time, it is important to replace foods with other foods of similar nutrition.
+The initial period of exclusion will usually be for two weeks and up to six weeks depending on frequency of the symptoms.
+During this time, it is important to replace foods with other foods of similar nutritional value.
 A dietitian can help with this and supervise the exclusion diet.
 Embarking on such diets requires a lot of dedication and planning but the results can be life changing.
 Choosing the right time for you and your family is essential – avoiding starting the diet during holidays or major celebrations is recommended as sticking to the diet will become more difficult.

 It is essential that during this exclusion phase the diet is adhered to 100% and restarted if any mistakes are made so that the results are as accurate as possible.

 Exclusion diets may avoid one food or several foods, or may start with a few foods diet where only select foods are allowed and a list is given to be followed closely for an initial set time period.
-These diets can lack essential nutrients, so it is vital they are supervised by a dietitian.
+These diets can lack essential nutrients, so it is vital they are supervised by a Dietitian.

 Prolonged elimination builds tolerance